Soft as Snow

 “Soft as Snow gladly slot their atmospheric, expansive synthpop right next to the bleeding edge of dance music.” – Tiny Mix Tapes

-When Houndstooth A&R Rob Booth first heard the demos of Soft as Snow’s debut ‘Glass Body’ EP, he knew he’d found the act to broaden the label’s horizons beyond the fabric nightclub’s dancefloor where it was conceived.
+When Houndstooth first heard the demos of Soft as Snow’s debut ‘Glass Body’ EP, the label knew they had found an act to broaden the label’s horizons beyond the fabric nightclub’s dancefloor where it was conceived.
 Although a number of their tracks are constructed around danceable rhythms, and swathed with such electronic archetypes as euphoric arpeggiated synths and disorientating acid washes, Soft as Snow’s music is also evidently borne of a quite contradictory, yet in their hands exceptionally complementary, alliance of a keen pop sensibility and a thirst for artistic experimentalism.
 The release garnered effusive praise from the likes of FADER, Dazed, Pigeons & Planes, The Line of Best Fit, Dummy, Stereogum and Tiny Mix Tapes.